designerzen/InterFACE/README.md

 Real-time motion tracking become possible due to innovations in machine learning and improvements in graphics processers.

-This software has been designed to be used with the Looking Glass 'Portrait' display - the world's first consumer grade holographic display which gives the visuals extra depth and believability.
+This software has been designed to be used with a holographic display which gives the visuals extra depth and believability.

 By creating a virtual interface with no moving parts or extra hardware, we can use a person's own expressions and movements to control and manipulate hardware, software and data.